Afghan Civil War (1996–2001): Taliban rise to power

 After the fall of the communist Najibullah-regime in 1992, the Afghan political parties agreed on a peace and power-sharing agreement (the Peshawar Accords).
 The Peshawar Accords created the Islamic State of Afghanistan.
 From the first day of its founding until late 1994, the newly created Islamic State of Afghanistan (ISA) came under attack by Gulbuddin Hekmatyar's Hezb-e Islami Gulbuddin militia armed, financed and instructed by neighboring Pakistan.
 Afghanistan expert Amin Saikal concludes in Modern Afghanistan: A History of Struggle and Survival:

 Abdul Rashid Dostum and his Junbish-i Milli militia joined an alliance with Gulbuddin Hekmatyar in early 1994.
 In addition, Saudi Arabia and Iran – as competitors for regional hegemony – supported Afghan militias hostile towards each other.
 According to Human Rights Watch, Iran was assisting the Shia Hazara Hezb-i Wahdat forces of Abdul Ali Mazari, as Iran was attempting to maximize Wahdat's military power and influence.
 Saudi Arabia supported the Wahhabite Abdul Rasul Sayyaf and his Ittihad-i Islami faction.
 Conflict between the two militias soon escalated into a full-scale war.
 The capital city Kabul saw extremely violent fighting during that period.
 Power was highly decentralized.

 Meanwhile, southern Afghanistan was neither under the control of foreign-backed militias nor the government in Kabul, but was ruled by local leaders such as Gul Agha Sherzai and their militias.
 In 1994, the Taliban (a movement originating from Jamiat Ulema-e-Islam-run religious schools for Afghan refugees in Pakistan) also developed in Afghanistan as a politico-religious force, reportedly in opposition to the tyranny of the local governor.
 In 1994, the Taliban took power in several provinces in southern and central Afghanistan.

 Late 1994, Kabul witnessed some weeks of relative calm, followed by resumed heavy shelling.
 Islamic State's Secretary of Defense Ahmad Shah Massoud tried to initiate a nationwide political process with the goal of national consolidation and democratic elections, also inviting the Taliban to join the process.
 The Taliban declined.
 They started shelling Kabul in early 1995 but were defeated by forces of the Islamic State government under Secretary of Defense Ahmad Shah Massoud.
 Amnesty International, referring to the Taliban offensive, wrote in a 1995 report:

 The Taliban's early victories in 1994 were followed by a series of defeats that resulted in heavy losses.

 On September 26, 1996, as the Taliban prepared for another major offensive, Massoud ordered a full retreat from Kabul.
 The Taliban that day attacked Kabul.
 President Burhanuddin Rabbani, Gulbuddin Hekmatyar, Ahmad Shah Massoud and their troops withdrew from Kabul; the next day, 27 September, the Taliban occupied Kabul.
-Taliban's leader Muhammad Umar appointed his deputy, Mullah Muhammad Rabbani, as head of a national ruling council which was called Islamic Emirate of Afghanistan.
+Taliban's leader Mullah Omar appointed his deputy, Mohammad Rabbani, as head of a national ruling council which was called Islamic Emirate of Afghanistan.
 The Islamic State government remained the recognized government of Afghanistan of most of the international community, the Taliban's Islamic Emirate however received recognition from Saudi Arabia, Pakistan and the United Arab Emirates.